TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 - Transforms and loads data into PostgreSQL
 - Schedules weekly execution using Airflow
 - Runs using Docker
-- Data can be connected to Power BI for interactive visualizations and analysis
+- Data can be connected to Power BI for analysis

 ## 🧱 Project Structure
 ```